Nagios XI

 Installing The XI Linux Agent

-In order to monitor a Linux/Unix desktop or server with Nagios XI, you must first install on agent on the target machine.
+In order to monitor a Linux/Unix desktop or server with Nagios XI, you must first install an agent on the target machine.
 This guide takes you through the steps of installing and configuring the Linux agent in preparation for monitoring the machine with Nagios XI.
+The XI Linux agent is simply a combination of NRPE, the official Nagios Plugins, and a few additional plugins, along with some specific NRPE configuration file options.

-If you've already read the documentation and are just looking for the download URL again, it's http://assets.nagios.com/downloads/nagiosxi/agents/linux-nrpe-agent.tar.gz.
+If you've already read the documentation and are just looking for the download URL again, it's https://assets.nagios.com/downloads/nagiosxi/agents/linux-nrpe-agent.tar.gz.

 Installing The Nagios Ubuntu and Debian Linux Agent